 2.4.1 Load Parameters Calculations

 QEC load recordings show that the maximum and minimum demand loads for each feeder are as set out in Table 1.
+These values were extracted from the Ampere readings.

 Table 1: Maximum and Minimum Recorded Loads